brendanboyle87/margrites/README.md

    The first deploy applies the `GameRoomDurableObject` migration and prints the Worker URL (e.g. `https://margrites-worker.your-subdomain.workers.dev`).

+   > **Note:** On the free plan you must enable Durable Object Storage (the SQLite-backed beta feature) for the Worker in the Cloudflare dashboard or via `wrangler`.
+The Worker code persists its game state using that storage layer.

 3. Build the frontend bundle:

    ```bash